 Keep in mind, that this version of LAS is decidedly less CCM and decided more, for lack of a better word, real.
 The collective’s members have all grown up, some in different directions and some on similar paths that they’d previously set on.
 But, this isn’t a reunion of the same kids who were forced to cater to the Christian market.
 These last two PJ albums, the recent work of Poems and Cookbook, and even the more Christian flavored work of Joey, all point the listener in a direction much different than what one will expect from the CCM rappers and artists.

-So, in summary, Encino Man is a natural progression to Dragon Slayer, in some ways even stronger and in many ways more progressive for Pigeon John as a artist.
+So, in summary, Encino Man is a natural progression from Dragon Slayer, in some ways even stronger and in many ways more progressive for Pigeon John as a artist.
 And while this long time fan is not quite sure it will be able to beat out Dragon Slayer, I’ve been vibing on it a ton and will say one thing for sure: PIGEON JOHN IS BETTER THAN 95% OR MORE OF THE HIP HOP MOST PEOPLE LISTEN TO.
 And, while it’s still early, this album is neck and neck with the new Pharoahe Monch and PJ’s friends Grouch and Eligh’s epic triple album for the title of best hip hop album of 2014.